Tweener/passage/README.md

 ```

 ### 3. Email actions
-You may need to [send emails](https://firebase.google.com/docs/auth/android/passing-state-in-email-actions) to the user for a password reset if the user forgot its password for instance, or for verifying the user's email address when creating an account.
+You may need to [send emails](https://firebase.google.com/docs/auth/android/passing-state-in-email-actions) to the user for a password reset if the user forgot their password for instance, or for verifying the user's email address when creating an account.

 > [!IMPORTANT]
 > Passage uses [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links) to send emails containing universal links.